-Directors Indemnity Insurance for all Board Directors is reviewed annually and currently obtained from DUAL Corporate Risks Limited - DC-01916919K8.
-Directors Liability under this policy is limited to £5,000,000.
-Mercy Corps also holds a Professional Indemnity Insurance obtained from Hiscox Insurance Company Limited - PL-PSC10001701158/01.
+Management Indemnity Insurance for all Board Directors is reviewed annually and currently obtained from DUAL Corporate Risks Limited.
+Management Liability under this policy is limited to £2,000,000.
+Mercy Corps also holds a Professional Indemnity Insurance obtained from Hiscox Insurance Company Limited.
 Professional Indemnity is limited to £10,000,000.
-The policy certificates are kept in the Edinburgh office and copies are available on request for all Board Directors.
+The policy certificates are available on request for all Board Directors.